rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-04-Clippy-removes-plugin-interface.md

 ---
 layout: post
 title: "Clippy is removing its plugin interface"
+author: Philipp Krones
+description: "Now that compiler plugins are deprecated, Clippy is removing its deprecated plugin interface"
-author: Dev tools team (Clippy) <https://www.rust-lang.org/governance/teams/dev-tools#clippy>
+team: the Dev tools team (Clippy) <https://www.rust-lang.org/governance/teams/dev-tools#clippy>
 ---

 ### Does this post affect me?